PavelescuVictor/NetworkTrainingApiExample/README.md

 -   Clone the repository
 -   Run yarn install
 -   Run yarn start
--   Go to postman and import HTTP Demo.postman_collection.json file and experiment with those api calls
+-   In Postman import the HTTP Demo.postman_collection.json file and experiment with those api calls.
+This file contains the API calls used in the presentation

+If you have any questions or technical difficulties, message me anytime.